JaredWightman/Chessboard/README.md

 ## Project Purpose and Overview
 The purpose behind this project is to learn teamwork and development concepts surrounding game development with Unity, collaboration using version control (specifically Git/Github), and increasing our knowledge of C#.
 We've designed and built a chess game that presents a main menu to the user, and allows them to begin a new turn-based game.
 We prevent illegal moves, highlight available moves, and recognize when an opposing team's piece is captured.

+To play this game, load the project in Unity version 2022.3.28f1

 ## Code Overview
 ### [GameManager.cs](Assets/Scripts/GameManager.cs)
 - handles piece selection and placement